-But in Iowa, John will be able to expense only $25,000 of his purchase.
+In Iowa, John can expense only $25,000 of his purchase.
 He will have to depreciate the rest over time.
 If Iowa eliminates the like-kind exchange treatment for personal property and does not increase the Section 179 limits, John would have to recognize more than $40,000 in additional Iowa income that will not be offset by a corresponding deduction.
 That’s a significant hit.
 And if John had qualifying purchases totaling more than $225,000, he would be locked out of § 179 entirely, forced to recognize the entire amount.
 As of now, Iowa remains coupled to federal tax law as of January 1, 2015, which included like-kind exchange treatment for personal property.

 On February 13, Governor Reynolds unveiled a proposal, SSB 3195, generally designed to lower tax rates and better align Iowa law with new federal tax provisions.
 The Governor’s proposal would make a few changes for the 2018 tax year, but the bulk of the package—including generally lowering the top individual tax rate from 8.98 percent to 7.60 percent—would take effect in 2019.
 Also beginning in 2019, the Governor’s plan would increase the IRC § 179 deduction to $100,000, with a threshold of $400,000.
 It would also appear to allow five-year depreciation where a deduction is denied because of the entity “glitch” detailed above.